hermangroup/docs/wallets/dashcore/interface.rst

   multi-session, which means you can use multiple masternode servers at the same time, greatly increasing the speed of the mixing process at the cost of creating more addresses and thus requiring more frequent wallet backups.
-This feature is experimental as of Dash Core 12.1.5.
+This feature is experimental as of Historia Core 12.1.5.

 Spend unconfirmed change
-  When this option is enabled, the Dash Core wallet permits you to immediately spend change from previous transactions that has been transferred internally between addresses associated with the same wallet.
+  When this option is enabled, the Historia Core wallet permits you to immediately spend change from previous transactions that has been transferred internally between addresses associated with the same wallet.
 This is possible even if the transaction has not yet been